-PharmCo currently caters to South Florida's diverse population as its customers reside in Miami-Dade, Broward, St. Lucie, Martin, and Palm Beach Counties.
+PharmCo currently delivers prescriptions to South Florida's diverse population as its customers reside in Miami-Dade, Broward, and Palm Beach Counties.
+PharmCo surrently ships compounded medications to Florida and Texas residents.
 The Company including its subsidiary PharmCo are located in the city of North Miami Beach.
-In addition to English, different members of the Company's staff also speak Spanish, Portuguese, Hebrew, Russian, French and Creole.
+The Company currently offers services in variety of languages in addition to English, including Spanish, French, Creole, Portuguese, and Russian.